-Colombia has a population of roughly 50 million people,[1] with one fifth of the population living in rural areas[2] and the remaining 80% living in urban areas[3].
-Agriculture, forestry and fishing make up just over 6% of the country’s GDP[4], with 16.6% of the total workforce employed in the agricultural sector.[5]
-As of 2018, 28% of Colombia's population lives under the established World Bank poverty line of $5.50 a day.[6]
-In addition, Colombia ranked among one of the top 10 worst countries for workers in 2019 on the ITUC Global Rights Index.[7]
+Colombia has a population of almost 52 million people,[1] with 18% of the population living in rural areas[2] and the remaining 82% living in urban areas[3].
+Agriculture, forestry and fishing make up just over 8% of the country’s GDP[4], with 15% of the total workforce employed in the agricultural sector.[5]

 It is estimated that there are 2.7 million farmers in rural Colombia and that approximately 45% of them, mostly small and medium farmers, live in poverty.
 A large majority of small farms not only function as subsistence farms, but also play an important role in Colombia’s total national agricultural output.[8]
 Many small farms in Colombia are located in the countryside, which contributes to low technology transfer and limited access to market.
 Coupled with long-lasting armed conflict, these barriers have made the development of a sustainable and competitive agricultural sector a key focus in reinforcing food security in Colombia for many years.
 [9]

-The top produced commodities in Colombia are sugar cane, fresh cow milk, palm oil fruit, potatoes and rice.[10]
-Colombia’s top export products in terms of quantity are bananas, green coffee, palm oil, refined sugar and raw sugar.[11]
+The top produced commodities in Colombia are sugar cane, palm oil fruit, fresh cow milk, rice, and potatoes.[8]
+Colombia’s top export products in terms of quantity are bananas, green coffee, refined sugar, palm oil, and raw sugar.[9]

 - ^ CGIAR.
 (2018).
 Boosting Agriculture as Key to Lasting Peace in Colombia. https://ciat.cgiar.org/annual-report-2017-2018/boosting-agriculture-as-key-to-lasting-peace-in-colombia/